 “Using the A/C does put more load on the engine, but in our tests, we found just a slight decrease in fuel economy and no measurable difference when opening the windows (open windows do increase aerodynamic drag).
 However, using the A/C helps keep the driver alert and more comfortable, which is safer for everyone on the road.
 We say, just use the A/C and don’t worry about it.”

 Myth #4: Warm up your car for several minutes before driving

-Myth #3: Inflate tires to the pressure shown on the tire’s sidewall
+Myth #3: Inflate tires to the pressure shown on the sidewall

-This one also gets cited by Consumer Reports.
-I don’t know how often you check your tire pressure, but if you’re like most, it’s probably only when the tire looks a little low.
+I don’t know how often you check your tire pressure, but if you’re like most, it’s probably only when the tire looks low.
 When I used to go to the “Free Air” pump at the gas station (I now have an air compressor at home), I always aimed for the psi stated on the side of the tire.

 Myth #2: You must visit the dealership for vehicle maintenance to maintain your warranty